-many to many (0,n:0) n)

-Unconstrained: An individual domain instance and range instance of this property can have zero, one or more instances of this property.
-In other words, this property is optional and repeatable for its domain and range.

-An individual domain instance of this property can have zero, one or more instances of this property, but an individual range instance cannot be referenced by more than one instance of this property.
+many to many (0,n:0,n) Unconstrained: An individual domain instance and range instance of this property can have zero, one or more instances of this property.
+In other words, this property is optional and repeatable for its domain and range. one to many (0,n:0,1) many to one (0,1:0,n) An individual domain instance of this property can have zero, one or more instances of this property, but an individual range instance cannot be referenced by more than one instance of this property.
 In other words, this property is optional for its domain and range, but repeatable for its domain only.
 In some contexts, this situation is called a "fan-out".
 An individual domain instance of this property can have zero or one instance of this property, but an individual range instance can be referenced by zero, one or more instances of this property.
 In other words, this property is optional for its domain and range, but repeatable for its range only.
-In some contexts, this situation is called a "fan-in".

-many to many,
+In some contexts, this situation is called a "fan-in". many to many, necessary (1,n:0,n) An individual domain instance of this property can have one or more instances of this property, but an individual range instance can have zero, one or more instances of this property.
+In other words, this property is necessary and repeatable for its domain, and optional and repeatable for its range. many to many, necessary, dependent (1,n:1,n) An individual domain instance and range instance of this property must have at least one instance of this property.
+In other words, this property is necessary and repeatable for its domain and range. one to many, necessary An individual domain instance of this property can have one or more instances of this property, but an individual range instance cannot be referenced by more than one instance of this property.
+In other words, this property is necessary and repeatable for its domain, and optional but not repeatable for its range.
+In some contexts, this situation is called a "fan-out".